laura-olivia-felder/QMGsurvey/README.md

 ## Contact

-You can contact me under laurin.jonathan.felder@univie.ac.at
+You can contact me under laurin.jonathan.felder@univie.ac.at.